UriosteguiM12/cmpm-121-f25-s5/README.md

 2. Under "Source", select "GitHub Actions"
 3. The workflow will automatically deploy on pushes to the `main` branch
 4. Your site will be published at `https://<your-github-username>.github.io/<repository-name>/`

+# Refactoring

+1. Unclear variable names - fixed by giving moer meaningful names such as 'counter' and 'title' instead of 'c' and 'h'